clayj-cyber/adventure_project/README.md

 The leveling system uses a mathematical formula (exponential growth) to determine the experience points needed for the player to advance to the next level.
 This ensures a progressively challenging experience as the player advances through the game.
 Inventory Management:

 The game uses a dictionary-based system to manage the player's inventory, including potions, weapons, and other items.
 The algorithm supports item addition, usage, and limits on the number of items the player can carry.
+A simple data structure, but a data structure nonetheless.

 ## System or Software Architecture Diagram
 *Include a block-based diagram illustrating the architecture of your software or